Black Death in the Holy Roman Empire: Southern Germany

 In the summer of 1349, the plague spread from Basel in Switzerland North toward Strasbourg.
 The plague reached Strasbourg from Colmar 8 July.

 During the summer and autumn of 1349, the plague spread West from Strasbourg toward Mainz, Kassel, Limburg, Kreuznach, Sponheim and finally (in December) to Cologne; and East toward Augsburg, Ulm, Essingen and Stuttgart.

 Northern Germany

 The Black Death reached Northern Germany in the early summer of 1350 when it arrived in Magdeburg, Halberstadt, Lübeck and Hamburg.
 The plague appears to have reached the Northern port cities in different time periods, likely because it was spread by sea rather than land: the inland cities of Northern Germany, significantly, were affected at a later date in 1350 than the port cities along the North coast.

-It finally reached Prussia and from there to the Baltics in 1351, and from there to Russia.
+It finally reached Prussia and from there to the Baltics in 1351, and from there to the Rus' principalities.

-The Netherlands
+Low Countries

-The Black Death in the present-day Netherlands and Belgium are poorly documented.
-Due to this, it has often been described as free and unaffected of the plague.
+The Black Death events in the present-day Netherlands, Belgium and Luxembourg are documented in a range of sources.
+In the often brief descriptions that feature in sources that have survived, three common elements can be identified: